JaredChung/jaredchung_blog/content/posts/2016-07-17-A-Primer-on-Time-Series-using-R-and-Python.md

 ## Naive Method

-The <b>Naive</b> approach is the most simplest forecasting technique, taking the last data point available and forecasting all future values based on this value.
+The <b>Naive</b> approach is by far the most simplest forecasting technique.
+It is calculated by taking the last data point available and forecasting all future values based on this value.
 The below code represents how simplicity of the implementation.
 This method is most effective if the time series is quite stable overtime.

     #R
     data[nrow(data)-1,] #Extract the last value

     #Python
     data[len(data)-1] #Extract the last value